Local Beer in Wake Forest, NC

 - ABV: 4.8

-We all live in a yellow submarine, propelling through a sea of hazy IPAs and this is a damn good one.
+We all live in a yellow submarine, propelling through a sea of Hazy IPAs, and this is a damn good one.
 We dove all in by double dry hopping with Citra for those looking for juice.
-Made with a base of oat malt and London yeast for an opaque and creamy base.
-This brew was dry hopped mid fermentation with Citra Cryo to pick up those lush biotransformation characters from the yeast and then doused a few days later with hand selected Citra T90s.
+Made with a base of oat malt and London yeast for an opaque and creamy brew.
+This hazy was dry hopped mid fermentation with Citra Cryo to pick up those lush biotransformation characters from the yeast and then doused a few days later with hand selected Citra T90s.

 - Style: Hazy IPA